-- (-) Remove visitors using wheel chairs filter visitors using wheel chairs
+- (-) Remove Accessible to visitors using wheel chairs filter Accessible to visitors using wheel chairs

 The School of Paris designates the artistic scene constituted by foreign artists from all over Europe and also the Americas, Asia and Africa.
 This cosmopolitism was unprecedented in art history.